diogowernik/react-frontend-holding-and-investments/README.md

 ### Features that need to be done for users on the frontend

-- CRUD for Investments transaction (Create, Read, Update, Delete) at the moment only read
+- CRUD for Transaction (Create, Read, Update, Delete) at the moment only read
 - Investments Radar
+- Automatic create a tab for each category of investments with a list of investments
+- Create a tab for brokers with a list of assets by broker.
+- Think about the design of dividends
+- Connect Token Chart to the backend